openstack/charm-guide/doc/source/admin/networking/ovn/sriov.rst

 Using SR-IOV with OVN
 =====================

-Single root I/O virtualization (SR-IOV) enables splitting a single physical network port into multiple virtual network ports known as virtual functions (VFs).
+Single root I/O virtualisation (SR-IOV) enables splitting a single physical network port into multiple virtual network ports known as virtual functions (VFs).
 The division is done at the PCI level which allows attaching the VF directly to a virtual machine instance, bypassing the networking stack of the